b-lukaszuk/RJ_BS_eng/contents/association.md

 sco(s)
 ```

 The numbers seem to be OK.
+In the future, you may consider changing the function
+so that the p-values are adjusted, e.g. by using `Mt.BenjaminiHochberg`
+correction, but here we need some statistical significance for our heatmap so we
+will leave it as it is.

 To be continued...